teto/pymptcpanalyzer/README.md

 How to develop new plots ?
 ===

+We want to ease the loading of custom plots.
-To ease their use, scripts should follow some guidelines:
+Scripts should follow some guidelines:

+(WIP, for now you have to do it the dirty way and mess with package files)
 1. TODO autodetection of plots
+2. basically duplicate within the file one of the class in "plots/" and rename/modify it

 FAQ
 ===